Best movies to watch on Amazon Prime Video - TheNewsTrace

 12 Years A Slave

-Visionary director Wes Anderson (The French Dispatch) takes on Roald Dahl’s traditional youngsters’s story a few artful fox who steals meals from neighbourhood farmers.
-Watch Incredible Mr Fox on Amazon Prime Video
+Visionary director Wes Anderson (The French Dispatch) takes on Roald Dahl’s traditional kids’s story a few artful fox who steals meals from neighbourhood farmers.
+Watch Unbelievable Mr Fox on Amazon Prime Video

 Fracture

-Ryan Gosling (La La Land) stars as a district legal professional on this crime thriller, as he makes an attempt to mount a authorized case towards a crafty assassin (Anthony Hopkins).
+Ryan Gosling (La La Land) stars as a district lawyer on this crime thriller, as he makes an attempt to mount a authorized case towards a crafty assassin (Anthony Hopkins).
 Watch Fracture on Amazon Prime Video

 The Catastrophe Artist